MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 1. The Test Tool doesn't support all other types of Bot application UX [Cards](https://learn.microsoft.com/microsoftteams/platform/task-modules-and-cards/what-are-cards) other than Adaptive Cards.

-1. The Test Tool doesn't process the app manifest, which means features that are only enabled through the manifest will not be accessible.
+1. The Test Tool doesn't process the app manifest, which means features that are only enabled through the manifest won't be accessible.

 1. The Test Tool doesn't support Single sign-on (SSO), mobile view, and meetings.